You are in middle age and having gum recession. Your dentist suggested grafting gums. Are you scared of gum grafting because it painful and expensive?

 Swelling of the gums may worsen, and plaque buildup causes the gums to become inflamed.
 This process forms a pocket between the tooth and the gum and bacteria can overgrow fostering additional plaque buildup.

 If left untreated, gum disease can terminate the gum ligament and alveolar bone which are the structures that hold your teeth.
 Another reason to remove plaque on time is that it eventually hardens or calcifies and becomes tartar and being a rougher surface that the tooth enamel accumulates in layers.
-The use of tartar control toothpaste can help reduce the build up around the teeth.
+The use of the natural toothpaste can help reduce the build up around the teeth.

 Possible Connections Between Gum Disease And Heart Disease: